mickiedd/carnd_t1p5/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM classifier using the combination of HOG feature vector, binned color features, as well as histograms of color.
+Also I trained a neural network calssifier to make the classify more rubost.

 ### Sliding Window Search